If you apply by the relevant January deadline, and fulfil the eligibility criteria, you will be automatically considered.

 NEON supports the MFA programme at The Ruskin School of Art with a NEON Grant for a Greek national.
 For more information please visit the link here http://neon.org.gr/en/creativity/academic-scholarships .

-Peel Award: a scholarship of £5,000 is awarded annually by St Edmund Hall to a student on the Master of Fine Art at the Ruskin School of Art.
+Peel Award: a scholarship of £5,000 is awarded annually by St Edmund Hall to a full-time student on the Master of Fine Art at the Ruskin School of Art.
 All those who apply for the programme by the January deadline are considered.
 For further information please see https://www.seh.ox.ac.uk/admissions/scholarships

 For information on funding and costs please click here